DIFI-Consortium/DIFI-Certification/README.md

 ## DIFI Certification Working Group Projects

+### DIFI Self-Certification Tooling

+#### Certify Source (Parse DIFI)

+A PCAP or live UDP stream can be parsed with either `python certify_source.py --pcap ../examples/Example1_1Msps_8bits.pcapng` or for UDP,
+`python certify_source.py --udp-port 50003`

+One option is to use the gr-difi example `pn11_over_difi_tx.grc` to test the UDP mode.

+#### Certify Sink (Generate DIFI)

+The following examples generate a live UDP stream of DIFI with 10 context packets per second, 2 version packets per second, and data packets corresponding to the requested sample rate and samples-per-packet:

+`python certify_sink.py --port 50003 --sample-rate 100e3 --packet-size small --bit-depth 8`

+There is no option for capturing to a pcap because you can simply run tcpdump, e.g., `sudo tcpdump -i lo udp port 50003 -w output.pcap`, to create a pcap out of the UDP stream being generated live.

 ### DIFI Python Packet Validator
 The Packet validator is a collection of [Python](https://www.python.org/ "Python") scripts that generate Standard Context' packets, 'Version Context' packets and 'Data' packets (dcs.py, dvs.py & dds.py) for consumption by a DIFI packet receiver (drx.py).
 The collection of scripts were released as open source by [Kratos Defense](https://www.kratosdefense.com/ "Kratos") to the DIFI Consortium.